 Benefit-SBN in collaboration with Humera Agricultural Research Center (HuARC) organised Tigray regional SBN stakeholders annual workshop on the 30th of December 2017 at Humera.
 About 120 individuals drawn from the six sesame producing woredas of Western and North-western Tigray zones attended the one day workshop.

-The objective of the workshop was to evaluate the 2017 major activities done by SBN stakeholders and its support programme-Benefit-SBN; discuss on the major challenges and identify the focus areas for 2018.
+The objective of the workshop was to evaluate the 2017 major activities done by SBN stakeholders and its support programme-Benefit-SBN; discuss the major challenges and identify the focus areas for 2018.

 In the workshop, Benefit-SBN overall activities of the 2017 (mechanization, Marginal Rate of Yield and Return, weather forecast, training on good agricultural practices, financial literacy, extension and communication, social inclusion etc.); scaling up of good agronomic practice conducted by Western and North-western Tigray zones Department of Agriculture, HuARC’s research activities were presented by representatives.

 Lemlem Kebele from Tahtay Adyabo woreda, which shows encouraging and exemplary performance in cluster farming and Mieabal Farmers Multipurpose Cooperative which is one of the best performing cooperatives in Adebay kebele, Kafta-Humera woreda providing financial literacy training to many of its members shared their experience to the participants.

 Banks and MFI’s briefly presented the products and services that they are providing for the sesame stakeholders.

 - Mechanization is a key issue to improve the productivity and quality of sesame and other crops.
 The issue has been raised in previous discussions but the implementation is becoming very late.
 It was suggested to focus not only on row planting but also on the harvester.
 It was also suggested to try mechanization in lease finance.